ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_opencv_facedetection/create-project.md

 Then, click the **Sync Now** link in the top pane that appears.

 From now on, you can use OpenCV in your application.
-In the next step, we will initialize OpenCV.
-To do so, we will slightly modify the application view to display the OpenCV initialization status in the TextView.
+In the next step, you will initialize OpenCV.
+To do so, you will slightly modify the application view to display the OpenCV initialization status in the TextView.

 ## Use OpenCV to retrieve camera frames
 You will now initialize OpenCV and prepare the application to stream frames from the front camera.
 In the next step you will process the frames to detect faces in the video stream.

-Start by creating the
-1. Under the Project (left window) double-click *app/res/layout/activity_main.xml*.
+1. Under the Project in the left window, double-click *app/res/layout/activity_main.xml*.
 This opens the view designer.
 2. Click the highglighted icon in the top right corner to switch to the XML view.

 ![img4](Figures/04.png)